THEY

 THEY WILL BE QUEENS is a vibrant feature-length documentary that resurrects the spirit of Kewpie, a trans icon from Apartheid-era District Six, through the electrifying lens of Salon Kewpie: The Legacy Project

-The film weaves together archival treasures with the raw energy of a contemporary celebration, exploring the transformative power of remembrance and the enduring spirit of queer resistance.
+THEY WILL BE QUEENS weaves together archival treasures with the raw energy of a contemporary celebration, exploring the transformative power of remembrance and the enduring spirit of queer resistance.
+We journey with Collective through the week long workshop and document the power of the programme.
+Culminating in a Ball extravaganza.
+The film celebrates queer resilience and the transformative power of reclaiming heritage, showcasing the enduring impact of Kewpie's legacy.

 SIGNIFICANCE